kalliduz/NeuralAnts/docs/architecture.md

 ## Components

 - **Environment**: Holds global state such as food locations and terrain information.
-It exposes update and draw methods.
+It spawns food items over time and exposes update and draw methods.
 - **Ant**: Represents an individual ant with a position, sensors and actors.
-- **Brain**: Placeholder for a small neural network.
-The initial stub provides random outputs.
+- **Brain**: Processes sensor data and returns movement commands.
+The current implementation simply moves the ant toward sensed food.
 - **Sensors**: Collect information from the environment for an ant.
+They currently return the direction and distance to the nearest food source.
 - **Actors**: Modify the ant or environment based on brain outputs.
 - **Simulation**: Manages the environment and the set of ants.
 Responsible for updating and rendering everything each frame.